 11. Soft Pretzel Bites & Beer Cheese Dip

 If there’s anything that goes better with football than savory snacks, it’s a cold glass of beer!
 Transform your favorite game day brew into a gooey beer cheese dip to serve alongside these easy soft pretzel bites.
 This recipe uses store-bought pizza dough for a secret shortcut no one will ever know – it’s just as fluffy and salty as the pretzel bites you’d order at your local pub.

 This one speaks for itself.
 What’s better than buffalo chicken in dip form?
 This football favorite is the perfect mix of spicy, savory, hot, and cheesy – basically everything you could ever want while watching the game.
 Serve it with a bowl of Fritos Scoops or tortilla chips and you won’t even have to take your eyes off the TV as you dip and snack to your heart’s content.
 Bonus: it’s super easy to prepare this dip ahead of time and just pop it in the oven for hands-off cooking.

 Sliders aren’t just appetizers – they make the best game day dinners, too!
 Especially these barbecue style bacon cheddar Hawaiian roll sliders.
 Made with homemade BBQ slider patties, extra sharp cheddar cheese, crispy bacon, and Sweet Baby Ray’s, these scrumptious sliders are just mini versions of a cookout classic.
-Serve them on a platter for an easy grab n go tailgate party dinner that everyone will love.
+Cook them inside on a cast iron grill pan so you don’t miss a second of the game, and serve them on a big platter for an easy grab n go dinner everyone will love.

 We hope this list helps you find your new favorite game day recipe!
 Leave a comment below to tell us your go-to game day food.
 Happy snacking!